snicol/shush/README.md

 # shush

-Shush is a secrets manager which allows writing and syncronisation between providers.
+Shush is a secret manager which allows writing and syncronisation between providers.
 It is similar to rclone in that it is designed to work with a number of backends.
 The project is split into two distinct areas, `storage` providers and `cache` providers.
 It also provides a Go helper to load in secrets to a